Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Implemented Architectures

 \subsubsection{Data Preprocessing}

-In our task, let the gaze sequence be $p \in \mathbb{R}^{S \times d}$, where $S$ is the number of samples in $milliseconds (ms)$ and $d=2$ denotes horizontal and vertical positions.
+Let the gaze sequence be $p \in \mathbb{R}^{S \times d}$, where $S$ is the number of samples in milliseconds $(ms)$ and $d=2$ denotes horizontal and vertical positions.
 As illustrated in Figure \ref{fig:main_architecture}(a), $p$ is first fed into the Identity Removal module.
-In the original pipeline, the 1,000 Hz signal is downsampled to 20 Hz and then upsampled back to 1,000 Hz via interpolation to suppress identity cues.
-However, building on prior work \cite{raju2021determining} and our analysis, we instead downsample to 25 Hz and then upsample to 1,000 Hz.
-According to the Percentage of Variance Accounted For (PVAF) analysis \cite{raju2021determining}, the 0–25 Hz band retains nearly all variance in saccade trajectories (i.e., it preserves signal structure) while diminishing higher-frequency components that convey identity features.
-Later on, the identity-removed positional signal ($^{\circ}$) and raw positional signals ($^{\circ}$) are converted into velocity signals (i.e., $^{\circ}/s$) using the Savitzky-Golay \cite{savitzky1964smoothing} differentiation filter (SGDF) with order 2, deriv 1 and window size 7 as follows:

-where $v$ is the originals velocity signals ($^{\circ}/s$) and $v_0$ is the identity-removed velocity signals ($^{\circ}/s$).
-Subsequently, invalid velocity samples (e.g., NaNs) are assigned a value of zero, the same as DiffEyeSyn.
-To mitigate the effect of noise and extraneous spikes, velocities are constrained to the interval [-1000, 1000] °/s.
-The truncated values are then rescaled to the range [-90, 90] and normalized to [-1, 1] using a sine-based transformation, which constrains amplitudes while preserving relative dynamics.
+Then, building on prior work \cite{raju2023determining} and our analysis, $p$ is downsampled to 25 Hz and subsequently upsampled back to 1,000 Hz.
+Later on, the identity-removed positional signal ($^{\circ}$) and raw positional signal ($^{\circ}$) are converted into identity-removed velocity ($v_0$) and raw velocity signal ($v$) using the Savitzky-Golay \cite{savitzky1964smoothing} differentiation filter (SGDF).
+Subsequently, invalid velocity samples (e.g., NaNs) are assigned a value of 0.
+Later, velocities are constrained to the interval [-1000, 1000] °/s, then rescaled to the range [-90, 90] and normalized to [-1, 1] using a sine-based transformation that bounds extreme amplitudes while preserving relative dynamics.